4 Trends That Will Shape Mobile Native Advertising in 2016

 Though it is yet to be launched to all developers, App Streaming allows app developers to direct users on the mobile web to a fully functioning “streamed” version of their app.
 Removing the friction of the install and providing a better experience than a mobile website, App Streaming potentially removes a myriad of advertising problems including losing potential users due to slow loading times, lessening the attribution workload and simplifying the user experience.

 But for mobile native advertisers in 2016, the challenge presented by App Streaming may relate more to its role in blurring the lines between “native app” and “mobile web”.
-As a counterpoint to the threat of ad blockers, App Streaming might offer certain app advertisers (particularly utility services which rely on standardised booking forms) a more natural way of advertising to a user, getting them to use a product and make money.
+As a counterpoint to the threat of ad blockers, App Streaming might offer certain app advertisers (particularly utility services which rely on standardized booking forms) a more natural way of advertising to a user, getting them to use a product and make money.

 Essentially, Google’s play with App Streaming is to try and make the experience of advertising and using apps on the mobile more appealing than social channels that have to bounce the user to a store.
 If it works, it could be a big influence on the way mobile native advertising is conducted in 2016 and onwards.